2012 Major League Baseball season: Caps and jerseys

-After reviving the popular Northwest Green jerseys at home, the Seattle Mariners are bringing back their navy with teal bill caps, last worn in 2002, for Monday and Friday home contests.
+After reviving the Northwest Green jerseys at home, the Seattle Mariners brought back their navy with teal bill caps, last worn in 2002, for Monday and Friday home contests.
 Also, their navy road alternate will now have "SEATTLE" on the jersey front.

 The Royals unveiled minor tweaks to their light blue home alternate jersey, with all numbers and lettering now white with royal trim, and a revamped away uniform (changed to a darker blue-gray color and a revamped "Kansas City" script).
 In addition, the team has dropped their light blue caps.

 The Cleveland Indians made minor tweaks to the home and alternate uniforms.
 The white home uniform features navy collar piping and the 'Indians' script in red and navy trim, removing the white inner trim as well as the navy piping on the button lines.
 The navy alternate features gray collar piping and the 'Indians' script in red and white trim, removing the navy inner trim as well as the grey piping on the button lines.

 The Los Angeles Angels of Anaheim revert to the silver halo after changing it to gold the previous year.
 They also added a sleeve patch that says 'Angels Baseball' with the foundation year (1961) separated by the current logo in between.
 The logo is wrapped in a red, navy and silver circle.
 This patch will be placed on all uniforms.

 Throwbacks

-As part of their 40th anniversary in Arlington, the Texas Rangers will wear replicas of the four different uniforms they've worn throughout the team's history, the most notable of which are the two uniforms worn during the ownership of then-future President of the United States George W. Bush.
+As part of their 40th anniversary in Arlington, the Texas Rangers will wear replicas of the four different uniforms they have worn throughout the team's history, the most notable of which are the two uniforms worn during the ownership of then-future president of the United States George W. Bush.

 As part of their 50th anniversary, the Astros will wear throwbacks throughout the season, including a game with Colt .45s uniforms.

 The Red Sox and the Yankees wore 1912 throwbacks on April 20 to mark the 100th anniversary of Fenway Park.
 It marked only the second time the Yankees have worn throwbacks; the first was in 1996, when they wore New York Black Yankees uniforms at a Negro leagues tribute game in Detroit.

 The Red Sox and Athletics wore 1936 uniforms on May 2 at Fenway Park.

 The Twins wore Minneapolis Millers uniforms on June 30 in the second game of a make-up doubleheader against the Royals, who wore the uniforms of the Kansas City Blues.

 The Nationals wore the uniforms of the 1924 Washington Senators on July 5 against the Giants, who wore the 1924 New York Giants uniforms.

 The Athletics wore the PCL Oakland Oaks uniforms, and the Mariners the Rainiers, on July 8.

 The Brewers will wear Milwaukee Bears Negro leagues uniforms on July 28.

 The Diamondbacks will wear a throwback uniform on September 15.
 Fans decided online that their 1998 purple uniform will be worn.

 The White Sox are wearing 1972 uniforms on Sundays at home this season.